weipin/hello-async-rust/src/basic/waker/reactor.md

 # Reactor, handling I/O event notifications

 ## Question
-How can a waker **effectively** knows when its data is ready?
+How can a waker **efficiently** knows when its data is ready?

 ## Answer
-"Effectively" means no loop.
+"efficiently" means no loop.
 In other words, a waker should be *notified* when its data is ready.
 Such effectiveness is often achieved by using the notification mechanisms provided by the operating systems.